QuiNovas/pulsar-mqtt-provider/README.md

 ```
 tar xvf pulsar-mqtt-provider-1.0-SNAPSHOT-bin.tar.gz
 cd pulsar-mqtt-provider-1.0-SNAPSHOT
-./pulsarMqttProvider.sh
+chmod 777 startApp.sh
+./startApp.sh
 ```

-Or if you are on Windows shell
+Or if you are on Windows shell, Unzip the build

 ```
  cd pulsar-mqtt-provider-1.0-SNAPSHOT
- .\pulsarMqttProvider.bat
+ .\startApp.bat
 ```

 ---